Skyhawk172/CleaningData/README.md

 The run_analysis.R script loads different files in order to build a tidy dataset.
 The files are the following, where "*" stands for either the "test" or "train" datasets:

-* activity_labels.txt (1 column): contains the integer identifier of the activity performed.
-The activities are (1) Walking, (2) Walking upstairs, (3) Walking Downstairs, (4) Sitting, (5) Standing, and (6) Laying.
+* activity_labels.txt (2 columns): contains the integer identifier of the activity performed and the activity name.
+The activity names are (1) Walking, (2) Walking upstairs, (3) Walking Downstairs, (4) Sitting, (5) Standing, and (6) Laying.

-* features.txt (1 column): contains all the variable names in the original datasets.
+* features.txt (2 columns): contains integer identifier with all the variable names in the original datasets.
 More information is available in the Codebook.md file attached with this submission.

 * subject_*.txt (1 column): contains a list of integers identifying the subject that performed the activities.